 However, all new industries, factories and latest installations in existing factories must comply with CAR 2014 with immediate effect.
 As such, the timber industry is bound to face various challenges in its move to comply with this regulation which centres on more stringent emission limits and best practices, among others.

-The Malaysian Timber Council is organising the Clean Air Regulations 2014 Seminar to enable stakeholders to have a better understanding of CAR 2014.
+The Malaysian Timber Council organised the Clean Air Regulations 2014 Seminar on 16 November 2017 to enable stakeholders to have a better understanding of CAR 2014.
 The seminar will cover the topics below:

 a.
 What the Environmental Quality (Clean Air) Regulations 2014 or CAR 2014 is all about.